AziidanNg/AziidanNg/README.md

 - Origin : Klang, Selangor

 ### My Description
 Hiiii!
 As you can see above my name is Muhammad Aziidan Bin Muhd Azlan Ng and you all can call me Aziidan, Azii, Dan or whatever you want :smiley:.
 My hobbies are watching anime and to play tennis.
 I am interested in Computer Science since in primary school and it keeps on growing stronger in middle school especially in programming and cybersecurity.
-Other part of me fond into politics world.
-I am team Messi aka the GOAT :alien:.

 # Core
 ### My Studies